 The Master of Ministry is a focused 35 credit hour course which aims to ground students in Biblical knowledge, Reformed Doctrine and practical ministry skills by offering a selected range of courses from the MDiv programme.
 Students enrolling on the MMRE/MMD can transfer their credits onto the MDiv course with the support of their church and provided progress is satisfactory.

-Men who are already active in, or are retired from, the pastoral ministry are invited to submit a research proposal for a ThM by Research.
-The purpose is to motivate focussed reading and writing under the guidance of a mature theologian, with the ultimate aim of enriching one's ministry and benefit the church.
+Men who are already active in, or are retired from, the pastoral ministry are invited to submit a research proposal for a Master of Theology.
+The purpose is to motivate focussed reading and writing under the supervision of a mature pastor-theologian, with the aim of enriching one's ministry and benefiting the church.